autumn-mck/gnss-war-room/ReadMe.md

 ## Setup

-Create a virtual environment: `python -m venv .venv` and activate it: `source .venv/bin/activate`
+Create a virtual environment: `python -m venv .venv` and activate it.

+On Linux: `source .venv/bin/activate`
+On Windows: `.venv\Scripts\Activate.ps1`

 Install dependencies: `pip install -r requirements.txt`

+Copy `config.example.json5` to `config.json5`, then edit as needed.

-### If running MQTT locally
+### If running MQTT broker locally

+TODO: Windows?
 Start up the container for the MQTT broker: `podman compose up`

-Now, while the container is running, set a password for publishing to the broker: `podman exec mosquitto mosquitto_passwd -b /etc/mosquitto/passwd gnssreceiver <password>`, replacing `<password>` with a password of your choosing, e.g. "Joshua".
+Now, while the container is running, set a password for publishing to the broker: `podman exec mosquitto mosquitto_passwd -b /etc/mosquitto/passwd gnssreceiver <password>`, replacing `<password>` with a password of your choosing (e.g. "Joshua").
 Create a file called `.env`, with the contents `GNSS_PUBLISHER_PASSWORD=<password>`.

 Finally, restart the broker container for it to read the new password.

-Note: The above steps should also work using docker, although this has not yet been tested.

 ### If running MQTT on a remote server